vlHan/PassVault/README.md

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/vlHan/PassVault/blob/master/LICENSE) file for details
+This project is licensed under the MIT License, see the [LICENSE](https://github.com/vlHan/PassVault/blob/master/LICENSE) file for details

 [⬆ Back to top](https://github.com/vlHan/PassVault#)<br>